aksommerville/spellingbee/README.md

 - [ ] Detailed logging for beta test.
 - [ ] Hello splash with long cutscene, like Season of Penance.
 - [ ] Remove LFs from the dictionary during compile, and insert a 12-byte header, count of words of each length.
 That saves 57 kB in the final build.
 - [ ] Currently AUX1 aborts any battle.
 Can't have that in real life.
 But we do need a way out of 2-player mode.
+Keep it until the last minute; it's helpful to be able to escape.
 - [ ] Proper maps.
 - - [ ] Cemetery
-- - [ ] Laboratory
+- - - [ ] Make a second map and dug-up graves that you have to enter to crawl thru the burrows.
 - [ ] Beehive in battle, I'd like the bees animated, orbiting the hive.
 Can we generalize that, and also use it for like stars around the head when struck?
 - [ ] Proper graphics.
 - [ ] I think we need a tiny victory song at the end of each battle.